Glacial lake: Sediments

 The amount of sediment found in glacial lakes varies, and has a general stratigraphic sequence of organic muds, glacial clays, silty clays, and sands based on time of formation.

 Over time the glacial lake sediments are subjected to change.
 As seen in the English Lake District, the layers of the sediments at the bottom of the lakes contain evidence of the rate of erosion.
 The elemental make up of the sediments are not associated with the lakes themselves, but by the migration of the elements within the soil, such as iron and manganese.

 The distribution of these elements, within the lake bed, are attributed to the condition of the drainage basin and the chemical composition of the water.

 Sediment deposition can also be influenced by animal activity; including the distribution of biochemical elements, which are elements that are found in organic organisms, such as phosphorus and sulfur.

 The amount of halogens and boron found in the sediments accompanies a change in erosional activity.
 The rate of deposition reflects the amount of halogen and boron in the deposited sediments.

 The scouring action of the glaciers pulverizes minerals in the rock over which the glacier passes.
 These pulverized minerals become sediment at the bottom of the lake, and some of the rock flour becomes suspended in the water column.
 These suspended minerals support a large population of algae, making the water appear green.

+Glacial lake sediments also archive changes in geochemistry and pollen records as a result of climate change and human activities.
+During the transition from the Last Glacial Period to the Holocene climatic optimum, soil development was enhanced, whereas early human activities such as deforestation have resulted in elevated soil erosion.
+These events can be reflected in geochemistry and isotope signatures in the lake sediments.